Manchester, Sheffield and Lincolnshire Railway: St Helens Railway

 The St Helens and Runcorn Gap Railway had been built to convey minerals south from St Helens to the River Mersey.
 It had opened on 21 February 1833, and its route included rope worked inclines.
 It amalgamated with the Sankey Brook Navigation, forming the St Helens Canal and Railway by an act of Parliament, the St. Helens Canal and Railway Act 1845 (8 & 9 Vict. c. cxvii), of 21 July 1845.
-(Note: date according Grant; 21 May 1845 according to Holt.)
+(Note: Date according to (Grant 2017); 21 May 1845 according to (Holt & Biddle 1986).)
 The construction of the Liverpool and Manchester Railway showed that merely acting as a feeder to waterborne transport was no longer competitive.

 John Meadows Rendel, the engineer of Birkenhead docks, recommended the development of a dock at Garston, on the Mersey south of Liverpool, and a connecting railway.
 This was authorised in 1846; it diverged from the original line to Runcorn Gap just north of the Mersey and ran west to Garston.
 It opened on 1 July 1852, and the dock at Garston opened on 21 July 1853.
 A line eastwards to Warrington was built from a junction with the new line, and was opened on 1 February 1853.